zaps166/amdgpu-workaround-suspend-voltage-bug/README.md

 **This software is not tested and can cause various issues.
 Use with care!**

 Works on my MSI Radeon RX 6900XT GPU with Linux 6.1.14.
+This can trigger another amdgpu bug and crash the driver.
+The proper patch is already under review and will be applied to kernel soon.

 ---